shadowrunners/Evelyn/README.md

 - [Adivise](https://github.com/Adivise/NanoSpacePlus) - repo helped with music system

 If we used your code and forgot to add you to the credits, shoot me a message over on Discord at scrappie#5451 or in the CryoLabs discord server.

+If you decide to use this source code, we kindly ask you to not use the same name to avoid confusion with the official version of Aeolian.